 When is CS107E offered?

-CS107E is scheduled for winter and spring quarters of the 2017-18 academic year.
+CS107E is scheduled for fall and winter quarters of the 2018-19 academic year.
 The weekly schedule consists of two lectures and one lab session.
-In winter quarter, lectures are scheduled for Monday and Friday 11:30am-12:50pm and lab sessions meet 6:30pm-8:30pm either Tuesday or Wednesday evening.
+The winter quarter lecture schedule will be Monday and Friday 11:30am-12:50pm and lab sessions will meet Tuesday and Wednesday evening.
 Lecture attendance is expected and participation in lab is mandatory.

 Will the CS107E lectures/labs be recorded?
 Is attendance required?